jthlim/JavelinPattern/Javelin/Tools/jasm/README.md

 determined at build time, so the entire run time process can simplify to roughly a memcpy and a patch of `function`'s address.

-This result in:
+This results in:

-* code that is faster to assemble.
+* Code that is faster to assemble.

-* code that hs smaller footprint.
+* Code that hs smaller footprint.

   Converting JavelinPattern to use jasm saved almost 100kb of runtime executable size.

-* code that is easier to maintain.
+* Code that is easier to maintain.

   _jasm_ code is shorter and looks like inline assembler.